 I have not shopped at ZARA for almost 3 years and I live in a city where ZARA is the cheapest in the world.
 But I do go in there to have a peak and am impressed with the design and price of the clothing on sale.
 I know which luxury brands they have copied too.
 One-touch and look at the fabric and it is a clear reminder of why I don’t buy a thing.
 How many people have this will power?

 The quality in 2019, is at its worse for me.
 I know the clothes won’t last after a few washes.

-In the window I spotted unbeknown to me a Limited Edition Printed Dress.
+In the window, I spotted unbeknown to me a Limited Edition Printed Dress.
 I have never been tempted to buy anything in ZARA in three years.
 I was hooked, that sustainable fashion message went out the window.
 I didn’t care I was going in and buying that dress, I had lost all control.
-This long dress featuring a high neck with tied detail, long sleeves, in-seam side pockets was damn bag on trend and practical.
+This long dress featuring a high neck with tied detail, long sleeves, in-seam side pockets was a damn bag on-trend and practical.
 In-seam side pockets are so edgy and are rarely found on other dresses.

-The belt at the waist in the same fabric, was perfect for covering my bulging belly.
-The flared hem and invisible back zip fastening was wonderful it looked clean and slick, it was a genius design.
+The belt at the waist in the same fabric was perfect for covering my bulging belly.
+The flared hem and invisible back zip fastening were wonderful it looked clean and slick, it was a genius design.
 This everything Versace inspired dress was gorgeous and I was going to have it.